ADA Aqua Soil - Amazonia LIGHT - Normal 3L ($17.99 + $8 shipping)

 Amazonia Light, a new addition to the Aqua Soil lineup, has been developed as a substrate material that even newcomer aquascapers can easily use.
 Although made from the same natural soil as the base material, this new soil has different color and properties from the conventional type of Amazonia soil.

 It is characterized as natural earth color substrate and contained natural black soil that sufficiently promotes the growth of aquatic plants.

-*Please select Flat Rate shipping for all Aqua Soil purchases, NO expedite shipping option will be accepted.
+*Shipping cost is already included in this product, please select Free Shipping for all Aqua Soil purchases at check out.
+NO expedited shipping option will be accepted.
 We appreciate your kind understanding.

 ■Nature Aquarium and Aqua Soil